aarron-lee/crunchyroll-tizen/README.md

 Install it with an AppImage manager, my recommendation would be [GearLever](https://flathub.org/apps/it.mijorus.gearlever), but other alternatives like AppImageLauncher also works

+## Steam Deck Installation

+Follow the regular install instructions, but afterwards also add it to Steam as a non-Steam game.

+Then, in game mode, make sure to enable the Crunchyroll steam input community controller layout.
+It might require you to show all available layouts while selecting the layout.

 # Development

 node and npm are required dependencies.